Fp-Package/flow/README.md

 ## Properties
 There are mainly two types of properties.
-One is for the flow object we created from the FPFlow class, another is the node object we got from calling addNode.
+One is for the flow object we created from the Flow class, another is the node object we got from calling addNode.

 ### flow
-The flow object can be gotten by calling `new FPFlow()`.
+The flow object can be gotten by calling `new Flow()`.
 Following are its properties.

 #### nodes
 This returns all the array of nodes you created